kiranvaidhya/kiranvaidhya/index.md

 [fastpages](https://github.com/fastai/fastpages) automates the process of creating blog posts via GitHub Actions, so you don't have to fuss with conversion scripts.
 A full list of features can be found on [GitHub](https://github.com/fastai/fastpages).

-I'm a Ph.D. candidate at at the Diagnostic Image Analysis Group in Radboudumc in Nijmegen, The Netherlands.
-I'm working on lung nodule characterization under the supervision of Prof. Dr. Bram van Ginneken and Dr. Colin Jacobs.
-My areas of interest revolve around deep learning, medical image analysis and art.

 # Posts